cryptofinlabs/bskt-daf/README.md

   - The current implementation has been modified to treat sales as 100% so it can still work with perfect bids
     - commented out requireSorted, so it'll just compare left to right based on whatever order the union gives
       - any overall better bid should still beat lesser bids

+## Testing
+May have to restart ganache-cli every time to reset timestamp